 Problem-Solving with Recipes

 That moment of frustration a few years ago sent me on a deep dive into contemplating the art and craft of writing good recipes.
 I wanted to turn that frustration into some form of problem-solving.
 It has been an exercise that basically channels the work I’ve been doing for 25+ years toward working with others who use recipes as a means to inspire, instruct, motivate or engage with the home cook.
 That could be food writers, bloggers, nutritionists, culinary PR folks and specialty food companies, among many others.

 The result is a new recipe-oriented focus added to the consulting services I offer.
 I call it Better Recipes.
 Flawless or perfect is far from the point.
 There are a whole slew of things to keep in mind when writing recipes, it can be rather overwhelming.
 I believe that even a few new considerations added to a recipe writer’s toolkit can lead to solid improvement.
-It’s a process, an evolution and it takes time to get the hang of.
+It’s a process, an evolution.
 I’m still evolving, learning new things as I go and adjusting how I write recipes accordingly.
 Every step large or small toward better recipes is just great.

 I taught a recipe-writing class at Book Larder early February, which was super fun and engaging; another class set for last month was postponed.
 A few years back I lead a webinar for nutrition professionals about recipe writing that was so well received I was asked to do it again.
 In addition to my own projects, I’ve helped chefs, food brands and individual writers hone their recipes in various ways.
 I look forward to more opportunities like these to share my enthusiasm for recipe writing with any and all who are interested.